 - Shyness or normal introversion can be diagnosed as "Social Phobia."

-- The individual process of healthy grief might be diagnosed as "Complicated Grief Reaction," if it lasts a tad longer that the amount of time specified in the DSM.
+- The individual process of healthy grief might be diagnosed as "Major Depressive Disorder."

 - Healthy, strong willed or active children are often diagnosed as having "Oppositional Disorder."